kiboschool/course-programming-2/src/revision/w4-data/2-persistent-list.md

     self.persist()
 ```

 Our program is pretty long, now, and there's again repeated code.

-It turns out that, in Python, there is something called **class inheritance**.

-A class can **inherit** from another class, which means that it will get a copy of all of the methods.
-This is what it looks like:
+Our two classes are very similar, so perhaps we can leverage **inheritance?**

 ```python
 # main_v4_inheritance.py